 The Academy of Social Sciences responds to Lord Stern’s Review of the Research Excellence Framework.

 In a letter to the Minister for Government Efficiency and Civil Service Reform in the Cabinet Office, Professor James Wilsdon FAcSS, Chair of the Academy’s Campaign for Social Science, and Sarah Main raise concerns over an anti-lobbying clause that threatens to put the brakes on the research impact agenda.
 The letter comes alongside an article,… Read more »

 Sense About Science has begun an inquiry into non-publication of government research.
 The details can be found here (SAS website).
 David Walker, Head of Policy for the Academy of Social Sciences, has prepared a note on the issues raised, which has been submitted to the inquiry.
 The note can be downloaded AcSS response – Sense about… Read more »

 The Academy and its Campaign for Social Science have submitted evidence to the BBC Trust’s Impartiality Review of the BBC’s use of Statistics chaired by Dame Jil Matheson FAcSS.
-The document can be read on the Publications page of this website – here (pdf).

 The Academy of Social Sciences together with its Campaign for Social Science welcome the report to the Department of Business, Innovation and Skills today from Sir Paul Nurse, president of the Royal Society – but his strong endorsement of the quality of research makes it even more urgent that the money is found.